oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_data_connectivity_data_asset_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The default value of the parameter which can be an object in DIS, such as a data entity.</div>
+                                            <div>The default value of the parameter, which can be an object in DIS, such as a data entity.</div>
                                             <div>Applicable when model_type is &#x27;PARAMETER&#x27;</div>
                                                         </td>
             </tr>